 💡 Filter Comparison

 Both Berkey and ProOne use a gravity filter, and both remove 200+ contaminants, which is why Berkey vs ProOne filter elements are so often compared.
 This type of filter uses the power of gravity to pull water through tiny holes in the filter media, trapping contaminants and effectively cleaning the water.
 Though the Berkey and ProOne water filters have the same general function, they do work slightly differently.

 In this review, we’ll be focusing on Berkey’s Black Berkey elements and the ProOne G2.0 filter.

 Black Berkey Elements

 The Black Berkey elements are gravity filters that are sold in sets of 2.
 Independent lab testing by several EPA-accredited laboratories shows that the Black Berkey filters greatly reduce pathogens, chemicals, radiological contaminants, and organic impurities (more on that below).
 The Black Berkey filters contain tiny micropores that trap contaminants as water flows into the lower chamber of the gravity water filter.

 Berkey also sells a fluoride reduction filter that can be threaded directly onto the Black Berkey elements; a 20,000-gallon shower filter for washing in clean water; and a sport gravity filter that fits in the Berkey water bottle.

-Propur’s ProOne filter is an economical, easy-clean gravity filter, which is designed to target contaminants often found in well water or outdoor lakes and streams – as well as those found in tap water.
-NSF lab testing on Propur’s behalf has found the ProOne filter capable of reducing or removing more than 200 contaminants.
+Propur’s ProOne G2.0 filter is an economical, easy-clean filter that fits inside the ProOne Gravity Water Filter and is designed to target contaminants often found in well water or outdoor lakes and streams – as well as those found in tap water.
+NSF lab testing on Propur’s behalf has found the ProOne G2.0 filter capable of reducing or removing more than 200 contaminants.

 🧫 What Contaminants Do They Remove?

-Looking at water filtration, both the Berkey filters and the ProOne filters are advertised to remove a broad range of more than 200 contaminants from water.
+Looking at water filtration, both the Berkey filters and the ProOne G2.0 filters are advertised to remove a broad range of more than 200 contaminants from water.
 Included in these claims are common drinking water impurities like chlorine, lead and VOCs, as well as well water contaminants like bacteria, viruses and algae.